TCodingMaster/JSON-Debugger-Visualiser/README.md

 }
 ```

-You can find errors when cloning to files and opening `index.html` only `index.html` is working not the typescript and Javascript file
+You can find errors when cloning to files and opening `index.html`.
+Only `index.html` is working not the typescript and Javascript file
-**Consider using IDE like Visual studio VS code or Notepad++**
+**Consider using an IDE like: Visual studio, VS code, Cursor or Notepad++**

 ## ⚙️ Roadmap / Future Ideas
   Search bar for keys/values